Guardians vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Guardians have posted a mark of 2-3.
+- In five games as the underdog over the last 10 matchups, the Guardians have a record of 2-3.

 Read More About This Game